cordwella/cordwella.github.io/index.md

-I research protoplanetary discs with a focus on planet-disc interactions, and using simulations to verify and develop (semi-)analytical theory.
+I research protoplanetary discs with a focus on planet-disc interactions, using simulations to verify and develop (semi-)analytical theory, an developing analytic theory to verify develop, and analyse better simulatons.

 My full CV is available [here](CV_2025.pdf), and my full list of publications is on [Google Scholar](https://scholar.google.com/citations?hl=en&user=YrQSSzYAAAAJ).

 ### PhD Research Overview
 The first paper of my PhD, [Early stages of gap opening by planets in protoplanetary discs (Cordwell & Rafikov, 2024)](https://arxiv.org/abs/2407.01728), is available as a preprint on ArXiv and has been published by MNRAS.
-At present I have two papers in prep about the 3D structure of planet-disc interactions, and the impacts of viscosity and cooling on angular momentum deposition.
+My second paper [How two-dimensional are planet-disc interactions?
+I. Locally isothermal discs (Cordwell, Ziampras, Brown & Rafikov, 2025)](https://arxiv.org/abs/2509.04282) has been submitted to MNRAS.
+A third paper, focusing on the impacts of viscosity and cooling on angular momentum deposition, is in prep.

+I am always happy to answer questions about my work over email: ajc356 (at) cam.ac.uk.

 ![Evolution of the perturbation of surface density](single_orbit_mp_0.25_h_0.1.gif)